ConnorWiseman/koa-hbs-renderer/README.md

 #### partials
 The path to a directory of partial templates.
 If specified, all templates in the partials directory will be compiled and cached together. _Optional._

+#### helpers
+The path to your main helper directory.
+Note: Helper js should all be in this dir _Optional._

 #### layouts
 The path to a directory of layout templates. _Optional._